 - making any false or deceptive representation

 Even with legislation against these and other kinds of harassment, collection agencies still use aggressive and harmful tactics in their communication.
 If this has happened to you, you are not alone, and we can help you to fight back against a collection agency.
+If you need a debt collection lawyer in Minneapolis give us a call today.

 You might also like: Can You Inherit Debt